- February 2020

 How to make Kyoto Coffee better than Blue Bottle in your own home

-As the Specialty Coffee world continues to develop, Kyoto Coffee Towers, Siphon Brewers, and other alchemist-type devices are gaining popularity.
+As the Specialty Coffee world continues to develop, Kyoto Style Coffee Towers, Siphon Brewers, and other alchemist-type devices are gaining popularity.
 Aside from standing out as showcase pieces, there is science behind each brewing process.
 Our expertise is Kyoto Style Coffee (used interchangeably with Dutch Coffee, Kyoto Coffee, Cold Drip, and Water Tower Drip), which is a method that uses drop by drop gravity extraction for 16 hours to produce the most flavorful and caffeinated beverages available.

 We’ll be going over the best way to set up the system for precision brewing, and sharing tricks we’ve learned while being the largest manufacturer of Kyoto Coffee in the US for the last 2 years.